 Both MVA and EVA are very useful metrics for the management as they tell how well a company is performing.
 Moreover, both also assist management in evaluating possible strategies for boosting the value of a firm.
 But, since MVA involves the use of EVA as well, many experts believe MVA is a better measure of a company’s performance.

 Market Value = Capital plus Value of current EVA as perpetuity plus Present value of expected EVA Improvement.

 One way to calculate EVA is to get the net present value of all the current and future cash flows of a company.
 So, this means MVA is the same as NPV (net present value), and thus, one can get it by calculating the present values of all future EVAs.
 This is because discounted EVA and discounted FCF are mathematically the same.

 MVA primarily represents the operational capabilities of a firm.
-While EVA is a measure of a firm’s management’s efficiency.
+In contrast, EVA is a measure of a firm’s management’s efficiency.